 Kialey DeRock

-Kialey DeRock will be finishing her degree in Outdoor Education through Prescott College in December and has been working at Golden Sun Day Care.
+Kialey DeRock joined The Bay School staff in 2023.
+She received her degree in Outdoor Education through Prescott College in December and previously worked at a local daycare program.
 She has also worked as a summer camp counselor and rock climbing guide in California and Arizona.
 In her spare time she likes to craft, sail, ski, bike, climb, and adventure with her partner.
 Kialey lives in Orland with her partner where they are currently building their house.

 kialeyderock@nullbayschool.org